BabylonJS/OldDocumentationSite/content/how_to/mesh/Polyhedra_Shapes.md

 ---
-PG_TITLE: Polyhedra Shapes
+PG_TITLE: How to Create Polyhedra
 ---

-# Polyhedra Shapes
+# How To Create Polyhedra

 There are fifteen polyhedra that can be created simply by setting its type number from 0 to 14, and one, the icosphere that is created by name to which more variations can be applied.
-However there are plenty more to choose from, just follow the instructions under Custom Polyhedra.
+However there are plenty more to choose from, just follow the instructions under [Custom Polyhedra](#custom-polyhedra).

 ## Polyhedron
 Example :